stephenrossetti/Rossetti-s-Computer-Science-for-JavaScript-Regex-Tutorial/README.md

 - Utilized office hours for initial understanding on regular expressions.
 - Utilized https://regexr.com/ to test functionalities.
-- Utilzied MDN Web Docs for basic functionaility of matching an email (a-z,0-9, ^, $, etc.).
+- Utilized MDN Web Docs for basic functionality of matching an email (a-z,0-9, ^, $, etc.).
 - Utilized StackOverflow for boundaries, look-ahead and look-behind functionality.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>